-- 1.1 Workstream 1 co-ordinated proposals for ways of working which would best suit each role (other than school-based roles which are outwith the scope of the project) and 5 possible workstyles were identified - frontline; office-based; homeworking; hybrid and agile.
+- 1.1 Workstream 1 co-ordinated proposals for ways of working which would best suit each role (other than school-based roles which are outwith the scope of the project) and 5 possible workstyles were identified frontline; office-based; homeworking; hybrid and agile.
 Details on each workstyle can be found at Appendix 1.
 Service Leads were asked to engage with staff at team and individual level to agree workstyle proposals by role which would best meet the needs of the service going forward, taking into account any changes to workstyles or ways of working which have proved effective during the pandemic period. - 1.2 The data gathered by Workstream 1 also includes Service Leads' understanding of ICT requirements by role.
 This will assist in identifying future licence costs and help establish ways in which every employee can access digital communications, especially those frontline workers who can't currently communicate digitally at work.
-Further information and proposals will be presented to Leadership Panel following completion of a range of early adopter pilots. - 1.3 Service Leads submitted data relating to 3,837 postholders (including those in casual roles).
-It should be noted that individual circumstances, as well as service needs, have and will continue to be taken into consideration where employees cannot reasonably work to the workstyle proposed for their role. - 1.4 Service Leads' workstyle proposals indicate that, if approved, the majority of the total workforce (74%) will return to pre-Covid ways of working.
+Further information and proposals will be presented to the Leadership Panel following completion of a range of early adopter pilots. - 1.3 Service Leads submitted data relating to 3837 postholders (including those in casual roles).
+Appendix 2 shows the number of postholders by proposed workstyle, in each Directorate and for the council overall.
+It should be noted that in implementing new workstyles a flexible approach, including individual circumstances, as well as service needs, will be taken into consideration, particularly where employees cannot reasonably work to the workstyle proposed for their role or the provision of services is affected. - 1.4 Service Leads' workstyle proposals indicate that, if approved, the majority of the total workforce (74%) will return to pre-Covid ways of working.
 It is proposed that the remaining employees continue to adopt an element of homeworking, resulting in a significant reduction in people returning to work 100% of their contracted hours from an office.
-The proposals show that many roles which were formerly office-based would move to homeworker; agile or hybrid workstyles. - 1.5 It is proposed that, taking into consideration the proposals from other workstreams, the Leadership Panel agrees the workstyle proposals outlined at Appendix 2.
+The proposals show that many roles which were formerly office-based would move to homeworker; agile or hybrid workstyles. - 1.5 It is proposed that, taking into consideration the proposals from other workstreams, the Council agrees the workstyle proposals outlined at Appendix 2.